NOT MY FIRST RODEO

 Mo often stated and restated how nothing in the subatomic world wasn’t entangled; all is one in the vortex of the infinite void that creates all that could be.
 The paradox is that this void isn’t a void in the usual way we think since there remains more to it than emptiness.

-Instead, he suggested, it should be conceived as infinite potentiality enfolded in the implicate order of the unmanifested universe of nothingness.
+Instead, he suggested, it should be conceived as infinite potentiality that remains enfolded in the implicate order of the unmanifested universe of nothingness.
 From within this spiritual reality emerges the manifested, explicate order.

-According to him, we remain contained within the essence of the enfolded, implicate universe.
-Nevertheless, we become expressed as individuated forms in the unfolded explicate universes where form manifests.
+According to him, we’re all entwined in the essence of the enshrouded universe.
+Nevertheless, we become expressed as individuated forms in the unfolded explicate universes of manifest forms.

-I wasn’t sure how well I understood these extraordinary concepts, yet what they said made more sense the longer I remained in this alternate state.
-As I attempted to reconcile the metaphysical implications of what came out of their postulates, I understood why so many scientists object to quantum equations being linked with consciousness.
-Too subjective; too unconventional… at least from the linear perspective.
+I wasn’t sure how well I grasped such novel, esoteric concepts, yet what they said made more sense the longer I dwelt in this alternate state.
+As I attempted to reconcile the metaphysical implications of what came out of their postulates,

-Even for me, while in this spiritual state, it was often challenging to adjust to what might exist beyond the third dimension.
-Nevertheless, Mo often reminded me how the more perspicacious scientists recognised that something more than physical matter is inferred from the evidence.
+Mo often reminded me how the more astute scientists recognised that something more than physical matter is inferred from the evidence.
 He once quoted physicist David Bohm saying: The implicate order implies a reality beyond what we call matter.
 Matter itself is merely a ripple in this background.

-Before making my shocking entry into this subtle order of physicality, I attempted to understand the nature of consciousness with my scholarly intellect instead of intuiting it with my heart.
-Now it no longer seemed such a ridiculous idea to regard consciousness as an emanation from within the implicate order, as Bohm called it.
+Before my shocking entry into this alternated reality, I attempted to understand the nature of consciousness with my scholarly intellect instead of intuiting it with my heart.
+But now it no longer seemed ridiculous to regard consciousness as an emanation from within the implicate order, as Bohm called it.
 Or, as theologians might say: God; metaphysicians: Source.

 Did this mean I had two forms; the vessel of the conscious spirit I was experiencing and the incarnated vessel docked at some hospital in London?
 That was tough to comprehend; I still wasn’t sure what to think.

-For those such as my ashram friend, I couldn’t understand why the idea of reincarnation had any appeal when it’s assumed some higher cosmic plan somehow prearranges our destiny.
+For those such as my ashram friend, I couldn’t understand why reincarnation had such appeal when it’s assumed some higher cosmic plan somehow prearranges our destiny.
 He also seemed to think we’re involved in hatching a rough script for our next foray on earth and others we’re associated with on a higher spiritual plane.
-Nevertheless, I had a problem understanding why anyone would choose to come to this world, knowing what kind of nasty things they might be in for.
+Nevertheless, I had a problem understanding why anyone would choose to come to this world, knowing what nasty things they might be in for.

-It seemed there must be a better way unless one’s destiny is somehow latently contained within their soul’s blueprint.
-I remember how I suggested to my Buddhist friend, albeit somewhat cynically, that if this cycle of rebirth occurs, it must be some kind of set-up to amuse the gods, much like Roman speculators at the Coliseum.
-It seemed to me that if everything is planned, whereby we are to be born into specific families, communities and countries, then the planners ought to take the rap for when things go wrong, which, as it turns out, is most of the time.
+There must be a better way unless one’s destiny is somehow latently contained within their soul’s blueprint.
+I remember how I suggested to my Buddhist friend, albeit somewhat cynically, that if this cycle of rebirth occurs, it must be a set-up to amuse the gods, much like Roman speculators at the Coliseum.
+It seemed that if everything is planned, whereby we are to be born into specific families, communities and countries, then the planners ought to take the rap for when things go wrong, which, as it turns out, is most of the time.

 All that sounded too deterministic for me, if not farfetched.
 Why would I choose to participate in this theatre of the absurd unless I could change the script before it was too late?

-Mo and Eli sometimes talked about the soul’s history as a series of oscillating progressions and regressions over aeons of time, long before earth’s recorded history.
-According to what they said, the dynamics of the soul’s evolution, devolution and involution have always existed outside sidereal time in the Multiverse.
-This is part of its creative tension of moving further up and further in.
+According to what they said, the dynamics of the soul’s evolution, devolution and involution have always existed outside sidereal time in the multiverse as part of its creative tension of moving further up and further in.

 ‘That’s humanity’s assignment when re-entering the world,’ Eli said, ‘and it’s your assignment too; remember who you are and then take it from there in your conscious evolution.’

-I thought again about what Mo said about us choosing to incarnate on earth’s physical plane.
+I thought again about what Mo said about us choosing to incarnate on a limited third-dimensional plane.
 According to them, we come explicitly to evolve and expand the quality of our souls to a greater depth than what would be possible in the spirit domains where there are few, if any, resistances.

 At higher levels of awareness, the soul tends to be drawn primarily towards circumstances and souls that add more qualitative substance to our essence.
 I never thought of the world as a crucible, yet, as Eli put it, it provides the optimal frequency to help mould and develop humanity’s latent potential.